eclab/grains/oration2/README.md

 ## Non-Random Configuration

-If you would like Oration 2 to speak all the sentences one at a time, just take the Speech Finished Trigger (Digital Out (D)) and feed it into the Trigger for Speaking the Next Sentence (Audio In (A)).
+If you would like Oration 2 to speak all the sentences one at a time, just take the Speech Finished Trigger (Digital Out (D)) and feed it into the Trigger for Speaking the Next Sentence (In 3)).

 #### IN 1
 Current Sentence to Speak (CV)